JamieDuane/SC5010_IBM_Data_Analysis/README.md

 4.MACHINE LEARNING APPROACHES
+In this project, we focused on constructing robust and reliable ML models for the IBM dataset classication.
+A total of five ML models are investigated: Logistic Regression (LR), Decision Tree (DT), Random Forest(RF) Support Vector Machines (SVM) and eXtreme Gradient Boosting (XGBoost).
+The details and performances of the model will be discussed as follows.

-We trained our model in three separate phases
+For each models, we trained our model in three separate phases